pymeasure/leco-protocol/control_protocol.md

 #### Coordinator coordination

-Each Coordinator shall keep an up-to-date global {ref}`directory` with the names of all Components in the Network.
+Each Coordinator shall keep an up-to-date {ref}`Glossary<directory>` with the Names of all Components in the Network.
-For this, Coordinators shall tell each other about sign-ins and sign-outs of Components and Coordinators.
+For this, Coordinators shall notify each other about sign-ins and sign-outs of Components and Coordinators.
-On request, Coordinators shall send the Names of their local directory, or of their global directory, depending on the request type.
+On request, Coordinators shall send the Names of their Directory, or of their Glossary, depending on the request type.

 For the format of the Messages, see {ref}`message-layer`.